Islam in Qatar: Haya Baya

-Haya Baya is a regional tradition dating back several centuries that is practiced by girls aged 8 to 12 years old on the Day of Arafah, the ninth day of Dhu al-Hijja in the Islamic calendar, which precedes Eid al-Adha.
+Haya Baya is a regional tradition dating back several centuries that is practiced by girls aged 8 to 12 years old on the Day of Arafah, the ninth day of Dhu'l-Hijja in the Islamic calendar, which precedes Eid al-Adha.
 It is named after Dracaena trifasciata, commonly known as the snake plant in English and hayya bayya in Qatar, alternatively spelled hia bia.
 In Bedouin society, while young boys were traditionally engaged in manual labor and slaughtering animals in the months leading up to Eid al-Adha, such work was not expected of young girls; thus, they used their time to take care of and nurture plants, particularly the snake plant, but could also include grains like wheat and barley.
 These plants would be grown in small wicker baskets made of palm fronds.
-These baskets were nurtured and grown for about eight days or more, starting from the first day of Dhu al-Hijja.
+These baskets were nurtured and grown for about eight days or more, starting from the first day of Dhu'l-Hijja.
 They would then be tossed into the sea at sunset on the Day of Arafah, symbolizing the larger sacrifices associated with Eid al-Adha.

 During this ceremonial sacrifice, the girls dress in traditional attire, such as the al bakhnaq embroidered with zari thread, and perform songs specific to the occasion, such as praying to God to make their Eid joyous and for the safe return of pilgrims from Hajj.
 This historically provided an alternative form of participation in the festive aspects of Eid al-Adha for girls.
 The practice continues to be promoted and practiced by cultural institutions.